MadalinaRaicu/app-technical-rfc/README.md

 - **User Satisfaction**: Positive user feedback and reduction in support tickets related to trading functionalities.

 ### Conclusion
 Enhancing the decentralized trading application with improved Web3 wallet integrations, advanced order management features, and a redesigned user interface will significantly boost user experience and platform adoption.
-This RFC outlines a detailed plan to achieve these goals, ensuring the Vega Protocol remains competitive and user-friendly.
+This RFC outlines a detailed plan to achieve these goals, ensuring that the decentralized exchange remains competitive and user-friendly.